alirk/alirk.github.io/_pages/about.md

 - Supervision at the University of Oslo
 	- Zhiyuan Wu, Ph.D. in progress, University of Oslo.
+	- Amir Arfan, Ph.D. in progress, University of Oslo.

 - Co-supervision at the University of Toronto and EPFL
+	- Anh Duc Nguyen, undergraduate intern, EPFL.
 	- Thomas Michaelsen Pethick, Ph.D. in progress, EPFL.
 	- Igor Krawczuk, Ph.D. in progress, EPFL.
 	- Fabian Latorre, Ph.D. in progress, EPFL.